 - Personal liability coverage

-Each coverage area has its own limits.
-So when you customize your insurance policy to meet your needs, you can select how much coverage you’ll have for each of these categories (within a certain range, of course).
+Each area has its own coverage limit.
+So when you customize your renters or home insurance policy to meet your needs, you can select how much coverage you’ll have for each of these categories (within a certain range, of course).

-For personal liability, coverage will typically start at $100,000, which means your insurance company will pay up to $100,000 in legal fees, medical bills, or damages per claim.
+For personal liability insurance, coverage will typically start at $100,000, which means your renters or homeowners insurance company will pay up to $100,000 in legal fees, medical expenses, or damages per liability claim.

 You can increase your coverage up to $1M at Lemonade in just about every state except for California, where the max coverage is $500K.